About CCRC

 JJ Prescott – JJ is Henry King Ransom Professor of Law and Professor of Economics at the University of Michigan.
 He is co-director of the Empirical Legal Studies Center, and co-director of the Program in Law and Economics.
 His research interests revolve around criminal law, sentencing law and reform, employment law, and the dynamics of civil litigation.
 His current projects include exploring the role of technology in improving access to justice and legal decision making; studying the consequences of criminal record expungement and record-clearing reform.

-Kate Stith – Kate is the Lafayette S. Foster Professor of Law at Yale Law School, where her teaching and research focus on criminal law and structural constitutional law.
+Kate Stith (Chair) – Kate is the Lafayette S. Foster Professor of Law at Yale Law School, where her teaching and research focus on criminal law and structural constitutional law.
 She is the author of Defining Federal Crimes (2d ed., 2018, with D. Richman) and Fear of Judging (1998, with J. Cabranes) and many articles on criminal sentencing and related areas.
 Kate previously served as an Assistant U.S. Attorney in the Southern District of New York.

 Staff